- Health Services Home

 The symptoms usually associated with Hepatitis B include loss of appetite, nausea & vomiting, upper right abdominal pain, fever, headache, brownish urine, light gray stools, and jaundice (yellowing of the skin and eyes).

-It's easy to protect yourself from Hepatitis B, just get vaccinated.
-It consists of a series of three injections at specific intervals over a six (6) month period.
+It's easy to protect yourself from Hepatitis B; just get vaccinated.
+It consists of a series of three (3) injections at specific intervals over a six (6) month period.
 Additional information on Hepatitis can be obtained from the Center for Disease Control & Prevention (CDC) at:

 The Hepatitis B vaccine is recommended, but not required, for students attending NIU.
 The Preventive Medicine department offers the Hepatitis B vaccine for a charge.
 Students who have had doses administered at home can complete the series at Health Services.
-The fee for this service can be paid by cash, check, MasterCard or Visa, or can be charged to your NIU Bursars account.
+The fee for this service can be paid by cash, check, MasterCard or Visa, or can be charged to the student's NIU Bursar's account.